- This event has passed.

 With the exhibition title taken from “Why I’m No Longer Talking to White People About Race” by Reni Eddo-Lodge; the artists use sound, prints and installations to create a space for contemplation on issues affecting Black communities in America and the diaspora.
 Though both artists address different types of injustices to Black bodies—they utilize lines and patterns as a way of abstracting, connecting, and questioning our perception of and proximity to police brutality and migration.

-*In response to COVID-19, all visitors are required to wear a face masks.
-Visitors are asked to follow social distancing guidelines and maintain a minimum of 6 feet between each other.
-4 people are allowed in the gallery at one time.
+*All visitors are required to wear a face mask and follow social distancing guidelines.
+4 people will be allowed in the gallery at one time.
 We are committed to maintaining a safe and healthy environment for everyone.